 Organisers who have to pay for transportation costs as lift or shuttle for their own (receipt is necessary) can collect max.
-CHF 20.00 for each competitor per one or two days event at the team captains meeting.
+CHF 25.00 (25.00 €) for each competitor per race day at the team captains meeting.

 5. Travel expenses